-Leisure, rather than idleness, is the crux of the matter.
-Leisure refers to “freedom from demands of work or duty”, or, in a more general sense, “unhurried ease”.
+Still, all of this is not the point.
+For the years ahead it is leisure, rather than idleness, that is the crux of the matter.
+Leisure refers to “freedom from demands of work or duty”, or in a more general sense, “unhurried ease”.
 If you are without leisure, you must do something required by someone or something else, and you must do it within a specified time.
 Leisure means the absence of demands and deadlines.

-Idleness, on the other hand, refers to doing nothing, or at least nothing useful.
-It can overlap with leisure, but it is not the same thing by any means.
+It can overlap with idleness, but it is not the same thing by any means.
 Depending on a person’s mood and circumstances, leisure can be, and frequently is, extraordinarily active.
 And in various senses of the term, productive as well.

 In the West, particularly in America, views of leisure are mixed.
 Yes, it has obvious attractions, but it also has a disagreeable odor: the unmistakable whiff of aristocratic indolence.
 In fact, among those who have come to replace aristocrats--that is, our highly educated meritocratic elite--long hours have become a badge of honor, something that helps define their worth.

 But as technological forces carve out more leisure for larger numbers of people, this attitude may shift.
 And if so, this need not signal a descent into catatonic sloth.

 It is not uncommon during the course of leisure for one to become intensely engaged with an intellectual, artistic, or recreational pursuit.
 And, despite the absence of remuneration or fame, to find it deeply rewarding.
 I imagine you can think of several examples from your life.
 For me, the writing of this little essay is itself such an example.